deccico/adrian2045.com/content/post/closest-point-to-a-segment.md

 It is written in C++ but can be easily translated to any other language.

-Disclaimer: given its age, it uses hungarian notation, and some names are in Spanish, but it was deeply tested and works as expected.
+Disclaimer: given its age, it uses hungarian notation, and some names are in Spanish, but it was thoroughly tested and works as expected.

 ```c++